 Ambulatory Care Expansion

-NYU Langone Medical Center has a long history of engagement with the surrounding community that dates back to the founding of NYU School of Medicine in 1841.
+NYU Langone Health has a long history of engagement with the surrounding community that dates back to the founding of NYU School of Medicine in 1841.
 At present, NYU Langone owns and leases more than 6 million square feet throughout the metropolitan area, with 2.4 million square feet of that on the main campus alone.
-The depth and breadth of its service is further strengthened by longstanding affiliations with neighboring institutions, especially Bellevue Hospital.
+The depth and breadth of its service is further strengthened by longstanding affiliations with neighboring institutions, especially NYC Health + Hospitals/Bellevue.

-Historically, outpatient care has been centered on the main campus between 34th and 30th Streets, as well as the Hospital for Joint Diseases campus on East 17th Street.
+Historically, outpatient care has been centered on the main campus between 34th and 30th Streets, as well as NYU Langone Orthopedic Hospital campus on East 17th Street.
 Given the inherent physical limits of both campuses, as well as the growing need to bring world-class medical care to patients where they live and work, NYU Langone’s reach is increasingly extending further into the surrounding neighborhood and region.

 Three major anchors for this strategy are: